 During the first three years of the program, a student must meet all general curriculum requirements and complete a major in the Columbian College of Arts and Sciences.
 Progress is reviewed annually by a special faculty committee.
 In the fourth year, students enroll in the School of Medicine and Health Sciences and begin formal medical training.

 Applying to the Program

 The deadline to apply to the program is November 15.
 Students applying to this program must apply as Regular Decision candidates to GW's Columbian College of Arts and Sciences; due to the timing of the interview process, students are not eligible to apply for Early Decision admission.
 An SAT or ACT examination is also required of B.A./M.D. applicants.

 To apply to GW's B.A./M.D. program on Common App:

 - Choose Columbian College of Arts and Sciences as your primary college.

-Applicants who are not accepted to the B.A./M.D. program will be considered for admission to GW and scholarships under Regular Decision.
+Applicants who are not accepted to the B.A./M.D. program will be considered for admission to GW and merit scholarships under Regular Decision.